d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 Sometimes that makes sense.
 For example, if we were trying to predict whether an individual will repay a loan, we might reasonably imagine that holding all else equal, an applicant with a higher income would always be more likely to repay than one with a lower income.
-While monotonic this relationship likely
+While monotonic, this relationship likely isn't linearly associated with the probability of repayment.
 A increase in income from $0 to $50k likely corresponds to a bigger increase in likelihood of repayment than an increase from $1M to $1.05M.
 One way to handle this might be to pre-process our data such that linearity becomes more plausible, say, by using the logarithm of income as our feature.
 -->